The0DevOf1AI/password-leak-check/README.md

-# Password Leak Checker
+# Password Leak Checker (File-Based)

-This Python script checks if a given password has been exposed in known data breaches by querying the [Have I Been Pwned (HIBP) Pwned Passwords API](https://haveibeenpwned.com/API/v3#PwnedPasswords).
+This Python script checks whether a list of passwords (stored in a file) have been exposed in known data breaches by querying the [Have I Been Pwned](https://haveibeenpwned.com/API/v3#PwnedPasswords) Pwned Passwords API.

-It uses the k-Anonymity technique by sending only the first 5 characters of the SHA-1 hash of the password to the API, protecting the full password hash and maintaining user privacy.
+It uses SHA-1 hashing and the k-Anonymity technique to ensure that your full password is never sent to the API, protecting your privacy.

 ---

-## Features
+## 🔧 Features

-- Securely checks if a password has been leaked without sending the full password or full hash.
+- Reads passwords from a `.txt` file (comma-separated).
-- Uses SHA-1 hashing and k-Anonymity prefix search.
+- Checks each password against the Pwned Passwords API.
-- Supports checking multiple passwords passed as command-line arguments.
+- Reports how many times each password has been found in data breaches.
-- Reports how many times each password was found in data breaches.
+- Secure: never transmits the full password or hash.

 ---

-## Requirements
+## 🧰 Requirements

 - Python 3.x
 - `requests` library

-Install dependencies via pip if needed:
+You can install the required dependency with:

 ```bash
 pip install requests